vaisala-oss/sofp-core/api-design/README.md

   &ultimateFeatureOfInterestName=Helsinki*
 ```

-Returns a feature collection of MeasureObservations for air temperature and for
-  observations with Helsinki as the ultimate feature of interest.
+Returns a feature collection of MeasureObservations for air temperature with Helsinki as the ultimate feature of interest.

 **Request:**
 ```